pranalimandhare/LLM_Document_Evaluater/README.md

 Authentication is checked with Mysql and bycrpt for user login.

 Document privacy for personal information are replaced using en_core_web_sm from nlp.

+Dependencies to install:
+streamlit
+transformers
+torch
+spacy
+langchain
+langchain-community
+langchain-huggingface
+faiss-cpu           # or faiss-gpu depending on your hardware PyMuPDF             # for PyMuPDFLoader mysql-connector-python bcrypt

+Run the app with
+streamlit run app.py

+Login is open but can check code with following credentials:
+Username: test1
+password: secure123